emre1702/LuaStats/README.md

 ## I want more features!

-Well, then just suggest it in the Issues-tab:
+Then just suggest it in the Issues-tab:
 [Issues](https://github.com/emre1702/LuaStats/issues)